 The blueish white suit is sometimes referred to as the baby blue suit, it is a semi-formal suit best associated with the polo or golf club luncheon.
 Especially suited for the warmer months, if you’re the kind of guy who’s known for rocking a different suit every day of the week, we can’t think of a better-coloured suit for you.
 The suit represents a man that traditionally ventures outside in semi-formal attire, whether that be the golf club, the beach, or the local watering-hole, if you aren’t the best dressed there who is?
 The baby blue suit is best paired with a nice button-up shirt, no tie, slacks, a nice sports watch and some quality leather sneakers.

-What to Wear with a Blue Suit
+How to Wear a Blue Suit Combination

 We’re not here to tell you how to dress because that’s a decision for you to make after you’ve read through our comprehensive guide, however, you should know the basics when it comes to things like ties, shirts, and shoes.
 There are colours that go with a navy blue suit, and there are colours that match with a traditional blue suit, we break it down below.

-Should you be rocking a blue suit of the darker or more neutral variety, we have good news for you, blue suits tend to go with almost any colour tie.
+Should you be rocking a suit of the darker or more neutral variety, we have good news for you, blue suits tend to go with almost any colour tie.
 We like to stick to solid shades and neutral colours such as black or navy, but you might prefer the red tie and navy suit combination, which works just as well.

 Since different styles make for different statements, here are some blue suit and tie combinations and what they typically relay: